 You can control the information displayed in the portlet and configure the portlet layout.
-See About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.
+For more information about the portlet and portlet layout, see About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.

-About the Applications portlet Available Applications
+About the Applications portlet

 The Applications portlet displays the list of applications in the selected Precise installation.
+The following table describes the fields displayed in this portlet.

-Table 12-7 Applications fields
+Table 7 Applications fields

+Field Description Application Displays the name of the application.

 Field Description

-Application Displays the name of the application.

 Production Displays customizable information.

 Comment Displays customizable information.

 Location Displays customizable information.

 Node Displays the name of the node.

 Technologies Displays a list of all available technologies which are part of the application.

 Туре Displays customizable information.

 Tag Displays customizable information.